compi-migui/tfg-doc/src/md/60_results.md

 |        95% |     1748 | 300 | 79.94% |   nan% | 29.77% |   nan% | 82.45% |      nan% | 28.80% |
 +------------+----------+-----+--------+--------+--------+--------+--------+-----------+--------+

-: Performance indicators for the SVM classifier using principal components that explain 85, 90 and 95% of variance, with data leakage avoidance. **(TODO: figure out where the NaNs are coming from. probably terrible results for that ρ leading to division by zero when computing those indicators)** {#tbl:noleak-results-table-svm}
+: Performance indicators for the SVM classifier using principal components that explain 85, 90 and 95% of variance, with data leakage avoidance.  {#tbl:noleak-results-table-svm}

+**TODO: talk about the results here. rough notes:**

 > peak at different explained variance

 > base case consistently better (albeit very slightly)

 > difference still very small, but 99.94% to 99.83% is actually more significant than it seems: it goes from getting only 3 wrong up to 7 wrong, more than twice the errors

 > still doesn't invalidate the conclusions of the paper, but a good indicator that we should keep data leaks in mind

-Looking at the performance indicators, it turns out that the results are functionally identical to the ones reached with the original methodology (seen in [@tbl:reproduce-results-table-knn]).
-The numbers vary very slightly up and down, but those represent only a handful of samples being labeled differently.
-This tiny variation seems to go in either direction, sometimes worsening and sometimes improving the results compared to the base case.

 ![Indicators evaluating the performance of the SVM method using 85% of variance, with data leakage avoidance.
 Higher values are better. **TODO: NaNs break this figure bad. maybe just exclude ρ=200 and 300 from it**](reproduce-indicators-plot-svm-var0.85.png){#fig:noleak-indicators-plot-svm-var0.85 width=80%}